 - 1 heaping cup about 4 ounces sliced mushrooms

 Preheat oven to 350.
 Put first 8 ingredients (tofu through salt) into blender.
 Puree until completely smooth, stirring a couple of times between blending.

 Mix rice with 3 tablespoons of the tofu mixture and the vegan parmesan (optional).
 Add freshly ground black pepper to taste.
-Spray a pie pan with cooking spray or canola oil, and press the rice into the bottom and up the sides of the pan.
+Unless you are using a non-stick pie pan, spray with cooking spray or quickly wipe with canola oil, and press the rice into the bottom and up the sides of the pan.